DabKickDeveloper/DabKick-Video-Player-Demo/README.md

 ![3](https://user-images.githubusercontent.com/13344744/44455371-8033b400-a61b-11e8-900f-a02f52539088.jpg)
  Figure 5 in Device 1.
-Enter user name and tap on Share an invite.
+Enter user name and tap on Start an invite.

  Upon the above step you should be able to see multiple options for sharing such as hangouts, email etc. Select any of the available options and send it to the desired friend.